mikecafarella/mitaskem/README.md

 - [Anna Zeng](https://people.csail.mit.edu/annazeng/)

 ## installing:

 `pip install -e .`

 ## developing and testing

+For clients: (eg notebooks)
+Set up environment, specifically `OPENAI_API_KEY`, for client scripts/notebooks.

+For server (no key needed on server side)
 From within mitaskm root:
-set up environment, specifically `OPENAI_API_KEY`, to run the notebooks.

 `uvicorn --reload --reload-dir=./mitaskem/ mitaskem.api.server:app`

-This will hot-reload the project as you change files.
+The above will hot-reload the project as you change files.

-## testing:
+### testing:
+Ensure a server is running on a different tab.
-`pytest --nbmake --overwrite  ./demos/2023-07/*ipynb` This will run the july scenarios
+The will run the july scenarios as a client.

+`pytest --nbmake --overwrite  ./demos/2023-07/*ipynb`

+## docker image (for deploying)
+`docker compose up --build`

 ## Public API